cybertraining-dsc/sp21-599-357/project/index.md

 In the protein structure data set, each protein is classified according to its function.
 Categories include: HYDROLASE, OXYGEN TRANSPORT, VIRUS, SIGNALING PROTEIN, etc. dozens of kinds.
 In this project, we will use nucleic acid sequences to predict the type of protein.

-Related research includes BLAST, which is a protein search engine.
+Related research includes BLAST[^1], which is a protein search engine.

 **Keywords:** Protein Sequences, Deep learning